 3. Temperature

 Mushrooms such as button, portobello, and oyster, are all considered to be commercially-grown mushrooms and are a bit fussier.
-They prefer temperatures of around 55 to 60 degrees Fahrenheit.
+They prefer temperatures of around 55 – 60 degrees Fahrenheit.

-The perfect growing temperature for shiitake mushrooms, on the other hand, is slightly warmer, which is from 72 to 78 degrees temperature.
+The perfect growing temperature for shiitake mushrooms is slightly warmer, from 72 to 78 degrees F.

 How Long Does It Take to Grow Mushrooms?

-Unsurprisingly, you’re probably wondering how long it will be before you can start seeing and eating your results.
-The timing all depends on the type of mushroom you’re growing, as well as how perfect your growing conditions are.
+You’re probably wondering how long it will be before you can start seeing and eating your results.
+The timing all depends on the type of mushroom you’re growing, as well as how ideal your growing conditions are.

-If you’re starting with a mushroom growing kit, then you can expect to see mushrooms forming anywhere from one to four weeks.
+If you’re starting with a mushroom growing kit, then you can expect to see mushrooms forming anywhere from 1 – 4 weeks.

-If you’re using fresh substrate and spawn, over spores, oyster mushrooms can reach their fruiting stage in as little as two to three weeks.
+If you’re using fresh substrate and spawn, over spores, oyster mushrooms can reach their fruiting stage in as little as 2 – 3 weeks.

 Elm oyster can take up to six weeks, while shiitake may take a little longer.